ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-docking-server.md

 | `bool` | false   |

 Description
-:   Whether to use external detection topic for dock or use the databases’ pose.
+:   Whether to use external detection topic for dock or use the databases' pose.

 ### **`<dock_name>.detector_service_name`**